mxngjxa/HackRPI-2025-Wurst/README.md

 # LLM File-Based Chatbot

 This project is a file-based chatbot that uses a Large Language Model (LLM) to answer questions about uploaded documents.
-It is built with Python, Gradio, and a PostgreSQL database with pgvector for vector storage.
+It is built with a Python FastAPI backend and a separate ultra-retro HTML/CSS/JS frontend, using a PostgreSQL database with pgvector for vector storage.

 ## Features